Welcome to Safety Groups UK!

-The organisation, which is a registered charity (and was originally established in 1947 as The National Health & Safety Groups Council), is the coordinating body for the network of around 70 local voluntary Occupational Health and Safety Groups located throughout the UK.
+The organisation, which is a registered charity (was originally established in 1947) is the coordinating body for the network of around 70 local voluntary Occupational Health and Safety Groups located throughout the UK.

 Campaign to cut work cancer deaths launched

-An industry-wide campaign to cut the number of deaths from occupational cancer will be launched Monday 3 November in London.
-Safety Groups UK have signed up to this campaign through IOSH.
+An industry-wide campaign to cut the number of deaths from occupational cancer was launched on Monday 3 November in London.
+We have signed up to this campaign in support of IOSH.

 According to conservative estimates, some 8,000 people die from cancer and around 14,000 contract the disease each year in the UK because of exposure to a work-related carcinogen, such as diesel exhaust fumes, silica dust or asbestos fibres.
 Worldwide, occupational cancer claims the lives of more than 666,000 a year – one death every 47 seconds.

 For more information about this campaign please read:

 We are demonstrating our ongoing support to HSE in raising awareness of the dangers of Asbestos and the potential to contract long latency disease, this underpins our commitment to "Promote Health and Safety Nationwide"